impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - Keylogger/ILY - Keylogger.md

 ### void save(const string& input);
 Firstly, we need to create a new datatype to work with files.
 For this reason, we must include `#include <iostream>` and `#include <fstream>`.
-Given of how "fstream" is defined, its more convenient to use `fstream`.

 ```ad-info
 **fstream**